John F. Kennedy High School (Maryland): Academics

 Kennedy offers the International Baccalaureate diploma, which about 13% of students take.
 There are also five academy programs designed to attract students from across the Downcounty Consortium: the Leadership Training Institute (LTI), broadcast journalism, business management, health professions, and Navy Junior ROTC.
 Kennedy additionally offers over 15 Advanced Placement courses for students to earn college credit—ranging from Studio Art to World History -- which 69% of students take.
 During the 2019–2020 school year, 28% of its graduating class scored a 3 or better on an Advanced Placement test or 4 or better on an Baccalaureate test.
 On the SAT, the school average is 897.
 Around 89% of its graduating class enroll in two- and four-year colleges and universities.
 Like all other Montgomery County high schools, at least 75 hours of community service are required for graduation.

 In 2020, Newsweek ranked Kennedy the 112th-best school in Maryland.

 Athletics

-Ken Cudd is the recently retired athletic director.
-He retired after working many years as an English and LTI teacher.
-Amanda Twele is the new athletic director.

 All tournaments and finals are conducted by the Maryland Public Secondary Schools Athletic Association (MPSSAA).